 Gemini Norawit Titicharoenrak

 Gemini Norawit Titicharoenrak (เจมีไนน์ นรวิชญ์ ฐิติเจริญรักษ์) is a Thai actor.
 He is born on June 13, 2004.
 His first BL lead role is the 2022 series, My School President.
+He reprises his role in the 2023 anthology, Our Skyy 2.
 In addition, he has a supporting part in the 2023 drama, Moonlight Chicken.